miage-lille/dnd-kata/README.md

 end
 ```

-#### Also are Elves, Half-orc, Tieflings, Tieflings
+#### Also are Elves, Half-orc, Halflings, Tieflings

 Dwarves are not the only race in Faerun.
 Each have a different constitution bonus.
-Half orcs have +1 while Elves, Tieflings and Tieflings don't have constitution bonus.
+Half orcs have +1 while Elves, Halflings and Tieflings don't have constitution bonus.

 When data varies inside a function we add a function parameter to avoid code duplication.
 We can do the same at module level.
 OCaml provides **functors** which are functional modules : function from module to module.